Bell AH-1Z Viper: Background

 Aspects of the AH-1Z can be traced back to the experimental Bell 249 of 1979, which was essentially an upgraded AH-1S, having been equipped with the four-blade main rotor system from the Bell 412 utility helicopter.
 The Bell 249 was used as a demonstrator for Bell's Cobra II concept, and made an appearance at the Farnborough Airshow in 1980.
 As promoted by Bell, the Cobra II was to be equipped with various new and redesigned combat systems, which included the AGM-114 Hellfire air-to-ground missile, a new targeting system, and was also to be powered by improved engines as well.

 The further-developed Cobra 2000 proposal included the General Electric T700 engine and a four-blade rotor.
-While Bell's for the proposal did generate some interest within the US Marine Corps, funding was not forthcoming to pursue its development at that time.
+While Bell's proposal did generate some interest within the US Marine Corps, funding was not forthcoming to pursue its development at that time.
 During 1993, Bell opted to enter an AH-1W-based variant for the UK's new attack helicopter program.
 This derivative, which was named the CobraVenom, featured a modern digital cockpit and could carry wire-guided missiles, Hellfire or Brimstone missiles.
 The CobraVenom design was further refined two years later, notably by the adoption of a four-blade rotor system.
 However, later that same year, a rival bid for the AH-64D Apache Longbow was selected to fulfil the program instead.